Matt Bross

 Matthew A. Bross (December 7, 1903 – February 8, 1989) was an American football back for the Los Angeles Wildcats of the American Football League (AFL) and the Green Bay Packers of the National Football League (NFL).
 He played college football for Gonzaga.

 Biography

-Bross was born on December 7, 1904 in Great Falls, Montana.
+Bross was born on December 7, 1904, in Great Falls, Montana.

 Career

 Bross played at the collegiate level at Gonzaga University.
-Following his graduation, he played professionally with Ernie Nevers Traveling Circus, a organization that involved two football teams which traveled throughout the South.
+Following his graduation, he played professionally with Ernie Nevers Traveling Circus, an organization that involved two football teams which traveled throughout the South.
 The following year, Bross played with the Green Bay Packers during the 1927 NFL season.
 Previously he had played with the Los Angeles Wildcats of the American Football League.